U.S. Consulate General Montreal, Canada - MTL

 • Two (2) recently taken photos of each person applying for a visa (5 cm x 5 cm).
 Please see our online photo requirements.

-• Medical examination results in a sealed envelope from an approved physician (see Step 2).
+• Medical examination results in a sealed envelope from an approved physician, if received (see Step 2).

-• Your original birth certificate and that of your petitioner if applicable, English translation, and a photocopy.
+• Your petitioner’s original birth certificate and a photocopy, if applicable.

 • Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).

-If you are married: Your original marriage certificate, English translation, and a photocopy for each applicant.
+If you are married: The original marriage certificate for each applicant.

-If you were previously married or your petitioner was: All original final divorce or spouse's death certificate(s), English translation, and a photocopy.
+If you were previously married or your petitioner was: All original final divorce or spouse's death certificate(s).

-If your name has changed: The original court name change document and a photocopy.
+If your name has changed: The original court name change document.

-If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.
+If you are adopted: Adoption papers or custody documents.

-If you have ever been convicted of a crime: The original court and criminal records, English translation, and a photocopy.
+If you have ever been convicted of a crime: The original court and criminal records.

-If you have served in any country's military: Military records, English translation, and a photocopy.
+If you have served in any country's military: Military records.

-If you previously submitted to NVC an I-864 affidavit of support (AOS): Bring proof of your petitioner’s legal status in the United States (photocopy of a U.S. passport, birth certificate, naturalization certificate, or legal permanent resident card) and their federal U.S. tax return (Form 1040) from the previous year.
+If you previously submitted to NVC an I-864 affidavit of support (AOS): Proof of your petitioner’s legal status in the United States (photocopy of a U.S. passport, birth certificate, naturalization certificate, or legal permanent resident card) and their federal U.S. tax return (Form 1040) from the previous year.

-If you previously submitted to NVC an I-864EZ affidavit of support (AOS): Bring proof of your petitioner’s legal status in the United States (photocopy of a U.S. passport, birth certificate, naturalization certificate, or legal permanent resident card) and a copy of the petitioner’s Form(s) W-2 from the previous tax year.
+If you previously submitted to NVC an I-864EZ affidavit of support (AOS): Proof of your petitioner’s legal status in the United States (photocopy of a U.S. passport, birth certificate, naturalization certificate, or legal permanent resident card) and a copy of the petitioner’s Form(s) W-2 from the previous tax year.

 If you previously submitted to NVC an I-864 affidavit of support (AOS) completed by a joint sponsor (not the petitioner): Bring proof of the joint sponsor’s legal status in the United States (photocopy of a U.S. passport, birth certificate, naturalization certificate, or legal permanent resident card) and their federal U.S. tax return (Form 1040) from the previous year.
 If the joint sponsor’s tax return includes a spouse, then the spouse must complete Form I-864A.